kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 #### How can someone using this feature know that it is working for their instance?

-If a user terminates pods that are controlled by a deployment/job, then we should wait until the existing pods are terminated before starting new ones.
+If a user terminates pods that are controlled by a job, then we should wait until the existing pods are terminated before starting new ones.

-When feature is turned on, we will also include a `terminating` field in the Job Status.
+When feature is turned on, we will also include a `terminating` field in the Job Status if there are any terminating pods.

-We will add e2e test that determine this.

 #### What are the reasonable SLOs (Service Level Objectives) for the enhancement?